OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/alerts.md

 Its Factor of Safety at operating point 2 exceeds the maximum constraint.

 Suggest investigating a smaller wire diameter.
-One approach is to run Search (menu Action : Search or Search button) with Wire_Dia in Free status.
+One approach is to run Search (menu Action : Search or Search button) with Wire_Diameter in Free status.

 Later, when ready to finalize the design, investigate design variations with the nearest standard wire diameters.